Skip to Content

 • Preheat oven to 350 degrees.

-• Heat 1 tbsp butter and 1 tbsp olive oil in a skillet over medium low heat.
+• Heat 1 tbsp unsalted butter and 1 tbsp olive oil in a large skillet over medium-low heat.

 • Add sliced onion and cook, stirring often, until onion is golden brown and caramelized, about 30 minutes.